Temporary final rule.

-This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of the Indiana Harbor Canal during the month of January, 2013.
+This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Indiana Harbor Canal on November 3 and November 10, 2012.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be effective, and thus subject to enforcement, for only a 24 hour period.
-The U.S. Coast Guard has been in close contact with major waterway users during the entire phase of this project and continues to keep stakeholders informed of waterway conditions and projected operational plans for this demolition project.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be activated, and thus subject to enforcement, for only three hours on two days.
 Traffic may be allowed to pass through the zone with the permission of the Captain of the Port.
 The Captain of the Port can be reached via VHF channel 16.
-Before the enforcement of the zone, the Captain of the Port or his Representative will issue local Broadcast Notice to Mariners.
-The Captain of the Port, at his discretion, may suspend enforcement of the safety zone prior to the end of the enforcement period.
-Notice of this change will be provided to the public.
+Before the activation of the zone, we will issue local Broadcast Notice to Mariners.

 3. Assistance for Small Entities